If You Find This Valuable, Please Share:

 This isn’t just spiritual advice – it’s cognitive methodology that works whether you’re evaluating religious teaching, political promises, business opportunities, or relationship decisions.

-CAPACITY: How Do You Build Discernment?
+How Do You Build Discernment?

 Biblical Meditation